Addiction In Columbus, Ohio: Stages and Warning Signs

 3. Contingency Planning

 It is based on your goals and focuses on helping you to make positive behavioral changes.
-You are offered rewards such as vouchers as a motivation to adopt healthy behaviors.
+You are offered rewards, such as a voucher, which acts as a motivation to adopt healthy behaviors.

 Motivational interviewing helps you discover how substance use does not align with your goals and principles.